smartemission/smartemission/services/web/README.md

 ## Configuring

-The website is configured via the Apache2 site-config file config/sites-enabled/000-default.conf
+The website is configured via the Apache2 [site-config file](config/sites-enabled/000-default.conf).

-To use admin features a file "htpasswd" should be created in the directory config/admin.
+To use admin features a file "htpasswd" should be created in the directory [config/admin](config/admin).
 Create there by using the command:

 htpasswd -c htpasswd <username>